fabiangunzinger/online-experiments/chapters/difference_in_means_estimator.md

 Y_i = W_iY_i(1) + (1 - W_i)Y_i(0)
 $$

-We can estimate the finite sample statistics using the treatment group means:
+We can estimate the finite sample statistics using the observed treatment group means:

 $$
 \begin{align}